 1-3 SCH.
 For students capable of independently completing topical studies or projects through conferences and activities directed by the instructor.
 Topical or project work is chosen by the student with the consent of the instructor.
 May be repeated for credit.
+Offered each semester.

-EPID 6610.
-Cardiovascular Disease Epidemiology.
+EPID 6100.
+Advanced Epidemiology.